-37 Years Ago: Pink Floyd’s Giant Inflatable Pig Breaks Free
+When Pink Floyd’s Giant Inflatable Pig Broke Free

-Artist Lucy Sparrow, co-founder of the art group Hipgnosis, came up with the concept (along with Floyd’s Roger Waters) of an inflatable pig floating over Britain's iconic Battersea Power Station.
-But things didn't go as planned at the December 1976 photo shoot, as the 40-foot balloon broke from its moorings on one of Battersea's southern chimneys, rising directly into the path of planes landing at Heathrow Airport.
-All flights were grounded, and Sparrow was arrested, even as police helicopters and the Royal Air Force arrived to chase the pig.
+Roger Waters and artist Aubrey Powell, co-founder of the art group Hipgnosis, came up with the concept of an inflatable pig floating over Britain's iconic Battersea Power Station.
+But things didn't go as planned at the Dec.
+3, 1976 photo shoot, as the 40-foot balloon broke from its moorings on one of Battersea's southern chimneys, rising directly into the path of planes landing at Heathrow Airport.
+All flights were grounded, and Powell was arrested, even as police helicopters and the Royal Air Force arrived to chase the pig.
 It eventually fell to the ground miles way in Kent.

 But they still didn't have a cover image.
-Sparrow and the band returned to Battersea later, this time with a sharpshooter in tow to take out any errant balloons, but the lighting had changed.
-(Sparrow still marvels over "the most incredible, Turner-esque sky" they had for the first shoot.)
+Powell and the band returned to Battersea later, this time with a sharpshooter in tow to take out any errant balloons, but the lighting had changed.
+(Powell still marvels over "the most incredible, [Joseph Mallord William] Turner-esque sky" they had for the first shoot.)
 He ended up cutting and pasting an image of the pig onto one of his earlier pictures of the power station.
-"It’s actually a completely faked photograph,” Sparrow later said.
+"It’s actually a completely faked photograph," Powell later confirmed.

-‘Animals’ would reach the Top 10 in both the U.S. and the U.K., selling more than four million copies.
+Animals would reach the Top 10 in both the U.S. and the U.K., selling more than four million copies.
 The pig, which Waters had named Algie, became a concert staple.
-Meanwhile, Battersea Power Station officials report that the main portion of visitors to the now-closed facility are still Pink Floyd fans.
+Meanwhile, Battersea Power Station officials report that a large percentage of visitors to the now-closed facility are still Pink Floyd fans.

 In 2011, a replica of the original pig floated again between the two iconic chimneys, in celebration of a massive reissue project from the band.

 The Best Song From Every Pink Floyd Album